pnutus/NHQM/README.md

     basis = MomentumBasis(contour)
     states = solve(problem, quantum_numbers, basis)

 The states obtained are solutions to the time-independent Schrödinger equation, i.e. stationary states.
 These can be used as a basis for a many body problem.
+The states contain information you can use:

+    ground_state = states[0]
+    print ground_state.energy
+    plot(ground_state.wavefunction) #pseudo-code

 ### Examples
 The `scripts` folder contains examples.
-Be sure to look at those.
+Be sure to run and look at those.

 ##Problems